bguthrie/bguthrie.github.io/content/post/thoughtworks-and-the-invention-of-modern-software-engineering/index.md

 ## Summary

-- Thoughtworks invented or described many of the most important early innovations in software engineering.
+- Thoughtworks invented or described many of the most important early innovations in software engineering, particularly around SDLC.
-- It did this not as a function of the talent they hired but instead as a function of the market they served (legacy enterprise), the product they sold (time-to-value software delivery), and the culture of the firm (flat, egalitarian, Midwest-pragmatic).
+- It did this less as a function of the talent they hired but instead as a function of the market they served (legacy enterprise), the product they sold (time-to-value software delivery), and the culture of the firm (flat, egalitarian, Midwest-pragmatic).
 - What they did is difficult to replicate for two reasons: the process they pioneered runs counter to the talent narrative most firms hire with, and the market for the high-end delivery-oriented consulting product they were selling has declined significantly.

 Next time I’ll discuss Thoughtworks’ hiring bar and culture, and how these eventually came to inform its delivery model.